How to Clean Mold in Window AC Unit

-Exposure to mold in the home can cause serious health problems.
-One hidden place that mold can grow is within your air conditioner; with air constantly circulating through the unit into your home, mold spores are picked up and pushed into your living areas.
-Be watchful for signs that mold could be lurking in your AC, including a musty smell when the unit is running or visible mold on the exterior of the unit.
-If you notice these signs, the following steps will help you safely clean mold from your window air conditioner unit.
+Mold is a dreaded problem no homeowner wants to face.
+Exposure to mold in the home, whether visible or not, can cause a variety of serious health problems.
+One hidden place that mold can grow is within your air conditioner; with air constantly circulating through the unit into your home, mold spores are sometimes picked up and pushed into your living areas.
+Be on the lookout for signs that mold could be lurking in your AC, including a musty smell when the unit is running (especially after it has been turned off for a while), frequent allergy symptoms when in the home or even visible mold on the exterior of the unit.
+If you notice these signs, it is important to resolve the mold issue as soon as possible.
+We’ve created this guide on how to clean a window air conditioner unit to make your mold issue a thing of the past.

 - Protective eyewear